paukul/humpty/Readme.markdown

 Humpty
 ======

 Humpty will be a Sinatra Application which provides access to a RabbitMQ server.
 It basically Wraps the REST Resources provided by [alice](http://github.com/auser/alice).

+As an addition, it adds the posibility to track queue sizes (graphs for the win!) and to manipulate queues, exchanges and binds (not yet implemented).

 Quickstart
 ==========